 - Document the expert’s conceptual model.
 Not only will this help the quality of the judgment and its communication to others, but it will create a clear and traceable account that will facilitate future peer review.

 - Express judgments quantitatively where possible.
 The use and interpretation of qualitative descriptions of magnitude, probability or frequency vary tremendously among individuals.
-This seems likely to be amplified in a cross-cultural setting.

 - Characterize uncertainty in the judgment explicitly, using quantitative expressions of uncertainty wherever possible to avoid ambiguity.